 Airport lights are used to illuminate airport runway at night or in low visibility conditions.
 Airport lighting helps pilots to identify runway, takeoff and touchdown areas, and other areas and obstructions on the airfield.
-Airport lighting includes approach lighting system, runway & taxiway lighting, illuminated guidance signs, illuminated wind cones, and few other types of lights described in this article.
+Airport lighting includes approach lighting systems, runway & taxiway lighting, illuminated guidance signs, illuminated wind cones, and a few other types of lights described in this article.

-Approach lighting system is a set of lights that helps pilots to indicate the approach of the runway.
+An approach lighting system is a set of lights that helps pilots to indicate the approach of the runway.
 We can include here PAPI lights, approach lights, and runway end identifier lights.

 S4GA offers solar approach lights applicable for SALS (Simple Approach Lighting System).
 For international airports, there are backup portable approach lights available in S4GA.